-Subject to anti-dilution provisions for stock splits, stock dividends and similar events, the Share Option Plans authorize the grant of options to purchase an aggregate of up to 180,000

-Common Shares of the Company.
-The Board of Trust Managers has approved amendments to the Share Option Plans to provide for the issuance of options under the Share Option Plans to acquire in the aggregate Common Shares in an amount equal to 6% of the issued and outstanding Common Shares at any time.
-Such amendments are subject to the approval of the Company's shareholders at the 1996 Annual Meeting of Shareholders.
+Subject to anti-dilution provisions for stock splits, stock dividends and similar events, the Share Option Plans authorize the grant of options to acquire in the aggregate Common Shares in an amount equal to 6% of the issued and outstanding Common Shares at any time.
 If an option granted under the Share Option Plans expires or terminates, the Common Shares subject to any unexercised portion of that option will again become available for the issuance of further options under the Share Option Plans.
 Unless previously terminated by the trust managers, the Share Option Plans will terminate on the tenth anniversary of the effective date of the Share Option Plans and no options may be granted under the Share Option Plans thereafter.